rhymeswithmogul/Termbin4PS/man/Out-Termbin_en-US.md

 ### System.Uri, if successful;  $null otherwise.
 ## NOTES
 In almost all cases, you will want to pipe this cmdlet's input through Out-String so that it is normalized.
 If this cmdlet's input does not have a .ToString() method, you may wind up with a Termbin upload full of class names, or worse.

+In the past, this cmdlet was called Send-Termbin.
+That alias still works.

 ## RELATED LINKS